Tanmoy-Rath/misc/R/data.table.md

 ```
 <br/>

 **9) May be you dont want the previous day’s data, you may want to copy the nearest value for day 5.
-How do we achieve that?**
+How do we achieve that.**
 ```R
 test_dt[  .("a",5)  ,  roll="nearest"  ]
    id day value